cloudflare/cloudflare-docs/products/waiting-room/src/content/how-to/monitor-waiting-room.md

 The **Status** column displays the current state of the waiting room:

-* **Not Queueing**: The waiting room is activated, but traffic has not reached the threshold to divert visitors to the waiting room.
+* **Not Queueing**:
+  - Waiting room enabled, but has not reached traffic threshold to send visitors to waiting room
+  - Shows estimated number of users in the application
+* **Queueing**:
-* **Queueing**: Traffic is exceeding the configured threshold and visitors are diverted to the waiting room.
+  - Waiting room enabled and sending visitors to waiting room
+  - Shows estimated number of users in the queue
+  - On hover, shows maximum wait time expected for users
 * **Disabled**: The waiting room is suspended.
-* **Queue All**: All traffic is forced to queue in the waiting room.
+* **Queue All**:
+  - Forces all traffic to queue in the waiting room
+  - On hover, shows estimated number of users in the queue

-## Monitor your waiting rooms using the Waiting Rooms API
+## Status in the API

 [Check whether traffic is queueing in a configured waiting room](https://api.cloudflare.com/#waiting-room-get-waiting-room-status) by appending the following endpoint to the Cloudflare API base URL: